 I spent 10 days in California earlier this summer.
 All but one of the following photos were taken on the approximately two-mile stroll from Santa Monica Pier to Venice Beach using a Nikon D3100 fitted with a zoom lens.
 Dreamy!

 On the second day of my period during a marital separation, feeling extra hormonal and mopey, I hopped on a bicycle and passed a scene that could only happen in New York.
-A scruffy-looking fellow who I probably would have mistaken for homeless except that he was riding on an expensive-looking bike, was BLASTING Sinead O’Connor’s rendition of “Nothing Compares,” which—under the circumstances—was bringing tears to my eyes.
+A scruffy-looking fellow who I probably would have mistaken for homeless except that he was riding an expensive-looking bicycle, was BLASTING Sinead O’Connor’s rendition of “Nothing Compares 2 U,” which—under the circumstances—brought tears to my eyes.
 I pedaled behind him for a few blocks, listening to the mournful […]

 The confluence of two conversations with women I admire led me on a solo half-day sojourn to Mitla, not with a tour group (as I have previously done during these past three weeks in Mexico), but on my own.
 The first conversation was by text message with a friend, M, whom I haven’t seen in almost three years.
 Her intuition and connection to spirit has always impressed me, so when she advised that I meditate at the ruins, I made […]

 The novelty of my trip wore off two days ago.
 Don’t get me wrong, this city is awesome and I’m happy to be here.
 Still, I miss certain comforts of home (but let me make it crystal clear that not ONCE has the NYC subway system been one of them).
 Too, there are things I have grown to appreciate about Oaxaca: the mountains, for example, or the guy who sells tamales from his bicycle and announces his presence by calling […]